UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

 ### The `fat` partition

 With the ``fat`` partition you reach compute nodes with more memory.

+!!! warning

+    - Time limit is 10 days on the fat nodes.
+    - You may, if really needed, ask for more through the support ``support@uppmax.uu.se``.

 Pelle has two fat nodes.
 One with 2 TiB of memory and one with 3 TiB.